qkzk/fm/development.md

 - BREAKING: removed jump mode completeley.
 If you bound a key to this mode in your config, you have to remove it.
   You can see your flagged files in the display::flagged mode, default bind: <F>.
+- BREAKING: removed all MOCP controls from fm.
+What was it doing there anyway ?.
+  You will have to remove all your custom binds to MOCP control from your config file to make it work.

 ### Changelog